Visit These 12 Incredible Charming Small Towns in Virginia, One for Each Month of the Year

 4. April: Chincoteague

 If you enjoy a relaxed atmosphere, complete with unspoiled beaches and charming shops, then Chincoteague Island is a must.
-This area is famous for its wild ponies and marshland, both of which offer Chinoteague a mystical quality.
+This area is famous for its wild ponies and marshland, both of which lend Chincoteague a mystical quality.
 It might just be the most beautiful island town in Virginia.

 5. May: Lexington

 While many people associate Lexington with the colleges there, you'll discover that there are several layers to this charming town nestled in the Blue Ridge Mountains.
 Lexington is a bit like a quintessential small town you'd see in a film; its Main Street is brimming with delightful cafes, coffee shops, restaurants, galleries, and opportunities to support local businesses.
-Drive outside of town and you'll find idyllic farms, beautiful vineyards, and plenty of natural attractions.
-Nearby must-visits include Natural Bridge and Crabtree Falls.
+Drive outside of town, and you'll find idyllic farms, beautiful vineyards, and plenty of natural attractions.
+Nearby must-visit sites include Natural Bridge and Crabtree Falls.

 6. June: Sperryville

 Sperryville is as charming as it is scenic.
-A little-known destination near more popular destinations such as Luray and Shenandoah National Park, Sperryville should not be passed up.
-And, when you visit in the beginning of summer, you can look forward to all kinds of outdoor adventures.
+A little-known destination near more popular places such as Luray and Shenandoah National Park, Sperryville should not be passed up.
+And, when you visit at the beginning of summer, you can look forward to all kinds of outdoor adventures.
 Plus, you can stay the night in these authentic timber-frame cabins near Shenandoah for the perfect home base!

 7. July: Cape Charles